syncfusion-content/angularjs-docs/angularjs/TreeGrid/Selection.md

 {% endhighlight %}

-The output of the TreeGrid with hierarchy selection enabled
+The output of the tree grid with hierarchy selection enabled is as follows:

 ![](Selection_images/Selection_img6.png)

 ### Checkbox column

-It is possible to change the default index of the checkbox column and we can display the checkboxes in any of the existing column.
-And to enable the checkbox in any of the column, we need to set `showCheckbox` property as true in the column object.
+You can change the default index of the checkbox column and display the checkboxes in any of the existing column.
+To enable the checkbox in any of the column, set the  `showCheckbox` property to true in the column object.

 {% highlight js %}